-4. Any complaints of discrimination based on age, race, color, place of birth, social origin or condition, physical or mental handicap or political or religious beliefs will also follow the grievance procedures policy mentioned below and as described in the Student Handbook and institutional policies.
-The following procedure should be followed in order to file/address complaints of discrimination on the basis of sex in educational programs and activities at this institution.a.
-The student or employee should submit their complaint in writing to the Human Resources

-- Office to the attention of the Institutional Human Resources Director of the NUC University. b.
+- 4. Any complaints of discrimination based on age, race, color, place of birth, social origin or condition, physical or mental handicap or political or religious beliefs will also follow the grievance procedures policy mentioned below and as described in the Student Handbook and institutional policies.
+The following procedure should be followed in order to file/address complaints of discrimination on the - The following procedure should be followed in order to file/address complaints of discrimination on the basis of sex in educational programs and activities at this institution. - a.
+The student or employee should submit their complaint in writing to the Human Resources Office to the attention of the Institutional Human Resources Director of the NUC University. - b.
 The complaint will be reviewed by the designated officials within five business days after filing. - c.
-Once the complaint is investigated a response should be submitted to the complainant within - the following 10 business days of the final decision.
+Once the complaint is investigated a response should be submitted to the complainant within the following 10 business days of the final decision.